Solar Panels Sydney: Compare Costs & Installers

 How much do solar panels cost in Sydney?

 Thanks in part to the federal incentives explained above, Australia is home to some of the lowest solar PV system prices in the world – which is one of the reasons that so many homes and businesses have solar panels installed.
-Solar Choice has been keeping track of installation price trends since 2012 and as you can see in the below table the cost of solar in Sydney tracks closely to the national average.
+Solar Choice has been keeping track of solar panel installation price trends since 2012 and as you can see in the below table the cost of solar in Sydney tracks closely to the national average.

 The chart below shows how prices have changed (in terms of dollars per watt of capacity – $/W) since 2012 for a range of popular system sizes.
 On average solar system prices in Sydney have more than halved since we started publishing figures.